Open-Finance-Lab/finrl-contest.github.io/index.markdown

 ## Task

-Each team can choose to participate in one or both tasks.
+Each team can choose to participate in one or both tasks. <span style="color:red;">The prizes will be awarded for each task.</span>

 ### Starter Kit
 The starter kit and related resources will be available at [Github](https://github.com/FinRL-Contest/FinRL_Contest_Starter_Kit).